Quoin/expressjs-routes-info/README.md

 ### RoutesInfo.externalUrl(name, url)

 Add a route to an external URL.
+This will not try to add a route to your application.

 ```javascript
     > RoutesInfo.externalUrl('hello:world', 'http://external.host/foo/bar/{sub}{?param1,param2}');
     > RoutesInfo.expand('hello:world', { sub: 'foobar', param2:'value2' });
     'http:/external.host/foo/bar/foobar?param2=value2'
 ```

+This is not intended to support `mailto:`, so use at your own risk.

+## Debugging

+To enable debugging message, define

+    DEBUG=Quoin:expressjs-routes-info:*

 ## Reset